Brolock/MapsGatherer/README.md

 # MapsGatherer

 Small App helping people find the most practical meetup point based of distances

+// Handle DB password + login in a safer way

 💡 Project Overview
 Build a web application that helps users find bars in Paris based on the geolocation of multiple people.